 Pupil achievement will be reported using 9-1 grades.
-This is not a formal predicted grade, but a 'working at' grade reflecting their recent classwork and homework.
+This is not a formal predicted grade, but a projection of the grade they are working towards given their recent classwork and homework.
 Staff awarding these grades will make full use of the available mark schemes and grading criteria published by public examination boards, mindful of the annual shifting of grade boundaries.

 Pupil achievement will be reported using A-E grades.
-This is not a formal predicted grade, but a 'working at' grade reflecting their recent classwork and homework.
+This is not a formal predicted grade, but a projection of the grade they are working towards given their recent classwork and homework.
 Staff awarding these grades will make full use of the available mark schemes and grading criteria published by public examination boards, mindful of the annual shifting of grade boundaries.